Harishrawal2/Harishrawal2/README.md

 ## 👨‍💻 About Me

-I'm a **Full Stack Engineer with nearly 3 years of experience** building scalable and high-performance web applications across **AI chatbots, SaaS platforms, ecommerce, healthcare/product management, and business applications**.
+I'm a **Full Stack Engineer with nearly 3 years of experience** building scalable and high-performance web applications across **AI chatbots, SaaS platforms, ecommerce systems, healthcare/product management platforms, and business applications**.

 Currently, I work as a **Full Stack Developer at Serviots**, where I build and maintain real-world products using **React.js, Next.js, Node.js, Express.js, MongoDB, PostgreSQL, AWS, Docker, and Vercel**.